 Other annual events began more recently.
 Our Maine Ski Heritage Classic, held at Sugarloaf each February; this is the Museum's most important fund-raising event.
 The newest is the annual Skee Spree silent auction at Sunday River in April.

-We hope that you will renew or become a new member and help us to continue our mission to "Celebrate and Preserve the heritage and history of Maine Skiing".
+We hope that you will renew or become a new member and help us to continue our mission to "Celebrate, Preserve and Share the heritage and history of Maine Skiing".
 Your support will allow us to continue to maintain and expand our collection, improve our Kingfield exhibits, and the Bethel Historical satellite exhibit, honor women's role in the history of the ski industry at our Sisters of Skade presentations and we encourage school groups to visit our unique facility for field trips.
 Afterall, skiing in Maine is part of the history of Maine.